MaWe88/CYD-External-Display-for-Bitaxe/README.md

 ## What's New in Version 3.5

 - fixed timezone (hopefully)
-- fixed Bestdiff & SessionDiff due to API changes in new AXEOS v2.11.0 (could be bugged if your Bitaxe is not on Version v2.11.0)
+- fixed Bestdiff & SessionDiff due to API changes in new AxeOS v2.11.0 (could be bugged if your Bitaxe is not on Version v2.11.0)